 Your valve cover gasket may be leaking for a variety of reasons.
-It could be shrunken, cracked or rotten, or your valve cover itself may be cracked or broken or one of the bolts may just be lose, allowing a little leak.
+It could be shrunken, cracked or rotten, or your valve cover itself may be cracked or broken or one of the valve cover bolts may just be loose, allowing a little leak.

 Your car may have 1 or 2 valve covers depending on its configuration.
 A straight 4 or 6 cylinder engine will have 1 valve cover, while “V” configured engines like a V6 or V8 will have 2 valve covers, one on each side.
 The valve cover sits on top of the cylinder head and does just what its name suggests, covers the valves.
 The valves in your engine are opened and closed either by a rocker arm that is moved either directly by the camshaft lobs, or by pushrods that ride on the cam shaft lobs.
 The valves, rockers and pushrods or camshaft all need to be lubricated with engine oil to stay cool and not wear out.
 The oil pump draws oil out of the oil pan and pushes it through the oil filter, then up into the engine head where it can lubricate all the moving components and then it drains through small holes back into the oil pan through the block.